Comparing Universal Security Instruments (UUU) & Its Peers

 Summary

-Universal Security Instruments rivals beat Universal Security Instruments on 7 of the 10 factors compared.
+Universal Security Instruments competitors beat Universal Security Instruments on 7 of the 10 factors compared.

 Universal Security Instruments, Inc. designs and markets a variety of safety products consisting primarily of smoke alarms, carbon monoxide alarms and related products.
 Most products require minimal installation and are designed for installation by the consumer without professional assistance, and are sold through retail stores.
 The company also markets products to the electrical distribution trade through its wholly-owned subsidiary, USI Electric, Inc. It was founded by Stephen C. Knepper and Michael L. Kovens in 1969 and is headquartered in Owings Mills, MD.